Облачная платформаAdvanced

 1. Log in to the CCE console and click the cluster name to access the cluster console.
 In the navigation pane, choose Add-ons.

-2. If an add-on can be rolled back, the Roll Back button is displayed under it.
+2. If an add-on can be rolled back, the Roll Back option will be provided.

 3. In the displayed dialog box, click Yes.